California First-Time Homebuyer Programs

 GSFA Down Payment Assistance

-Several California cities offer homebuyer assistance programs with income-based eligibility and unique repayment terms.
+Several California cities and counties offer homebuyer assistance programs with income-based eligibility and unique repayment terms.
+These programs can usually be layered with statewide programs.

 Los Angeles offers two options through its housing department.

-The Low Income Purchase Assistance (LIPA) Program, also called LIPA, provides deferred loans up to $161,000 for first-time buyers with a credit score of at least 660 and qualifying income.
-Property price limits apply: $1,081,100 for a single-family home or $679,250 for a condo.
+The Low Income Purchase Assistance Program (LIPA) provides deferred loans up to $161,000 for first-time buyers with a credit score of at least 660 and qualifying income.
+A property price limit of $930,622 applies.

 The city requires repayment of a share of the home’s appreciation when the property is sold or refinanced.
 For example, if a buyer receives $100,000 and later sells the home for $250,000 more than they paid, the city would be owed 20% of that gain ($50,000) in addition to the original loan.

-The Moderate Income Purchase Assistance Program, also called MIPA, is for buyers who earn too much for the low-income program.
-It follows a similar structure with deferred repayment and shared appreciation, but there’s no cap on the home’s purchase price.
+The Moderate Income Purchase Assistance Program (MIPA) is for buyers who earn too much for the low-income program.
+It follows a similar structure with deferred repayment and shared appreciation, but there’s no cap on the home’s purchase price and the loan maximum is $115,000.

 San Diego programs are offered through the San Diego Housing Commission (SDHC).